radish-es/opensourcelaw/content/courses/Property/readings/week3.md

 As we did in Week 2 with *Harrison v Carswell*, we will spend time in class this week linking the argument bites and identifying the various argument types in *Moore*.
 A good way for you to prepare for class is to colour-code or highlight the argument bites in *Moore* just as I did for you in *Harrison* in Week 2.
 You can download the case as a text file in order to do this on your own computer ([RTF](/cases/moore.rtf) or [DOCX](/cases/moore.docx)).

-Note that there are six different arguments in *Moore*.
+Note that there are several different arguments in *Moore*.
 It is easiest to identify these different arguments in [Justice Mosk's decision](#mosk) because he conveniently enumerates each argument as he responds, point by point, to Justice Panelli.
 I suggest that you tackle the case as follows:

 - start by reading Justice Panelli's description of the facts and the cause of action in conversion (paragraphs 1-13 and 35-38);